launchdarkly/sdk-test-harness/docs/service_spec.md

 true to indicate that verification should be skipped.
 This should allow the SDK to connect to the test harness over HTTPS even though the test harness's certificate is self-signed.

+#### Capability `"tls:custom-ca"`

+This means the SDK is capable of configuring its trust store to use a specific CA file.
+This can be useful for customers who have their own, internal certificate authority, and want to establish authenticity of their servers when using the SDK.

+If specified, the SDK will send a `tls` object containing a `customCAFile` property.
+The property will be set to a a file path containing one or more PEM-encoded x509 certificates.
+The SDK should configure its TLS stack to use this file when verifying the peer's certificate chain.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.